 |Weight||89kg (14st 0lb)|

 He had impressed for the Saxons a few months before his initial international call.
 Four years on from then, he scored a try for the side in the 45-17 victory over Italy A at Worcester and added two against the USA in the Churchill Cup match in June 2011.
 That May, he became an Amlin Challenge Cup winner when Harlequins beat Stade Français 19-18 in Cardiff and was also voted the club’s players’ player of the season.
-His latest accolade was the man of the match award when England beat Australia 20-13 at Twickenham in November this year and he produced excellent performances throughout the 2013 QBE Internationals.
+His latest accolades include being the man of the match award when England beat Australia 20-13 at Twickenham last November and he was player of the series in the 2013 QBE Internationals.

 Mike had been in prime form in 2011-12, helping Harlequins to win the Premiership title for the first time and scoring 12 tries in his first 27 matches that included five in six Heineken Cup games.